Exhibitions and displays policy

 The Chief Curator has responsibility for the Gallery's Displays programme.

-The Head of Exhibitions and Collections Management, the Curatorial team, the Exhibitions Manager (Special Projects), the Interpretation Editor and Collections Services staff are responsible for the day-to-day organisation and practical management of displays.
+The Head of Collections Services, the Curatorial team, the Interpretation Editor and Collections Services staff are responsible for the day-to-day organisation and practical management of displays.

 7. Procedures for proposal